The PMM Settings page lets you configure a number of PMM options.

 Common to all sections is Diagnostics.
-PMM can generate a set of diagnostics data which can be examined and/or shared with Percona Support in case of some issue to solve it faster.
+PMM can generate a set of diagnostics data which can be examined and/or shared with our support team in case of some issue to solve it faster.
 You can get collected logs from PMM Server by clicking Download server diagnostics.

 Metrics are collected at three intervals representing low, medium and high resolutions.
 Short time intervals are regarded as high resolution metrics, while those at longer time intervals are low resolution.